How our neurobiology impacts our life's pursuits: Are you from 'Dope-land' or 'Acetyl-ville?'

 How are the two towns found in our brains?

 Our brains produce neurotransmitters.
 These are the biochemical signals producing, or not producing, a bioelectric signal jumping from one neuron to the next neuron in our brain.
-Our brain's learning process is one that connects many neurons to both learn new things and spur action.
+Our brain's learning process connects many neurons to both learn new things and spur action.
 The more the neurons are connected to a single topic, the more confident we believe we understand that topic.
-Regarding how neurons assemble to strengthen learnings and resulting behavior, Neuropsychologist Donald Hebb said: "Neurons that fire together wire together."
+Regarding how neurons assemble to strengthen learning and resulting behavior, Neuropsychologist Donald Hebb said: "Neurons that fire together wire together."

 Over time, the neuron assembling and strengthening process leads to habit formation.
 The strength of the habit relates to the strength of a personal belief.
 Habits can be good or bad.
 Poet Sarah Kays reminds us of the true power of a habit.
 "Practice does not make perfect, practice makes permanent."

-There are many neurotransmitters crafting the signals enabling our learning.
+Many neurotransmitters are crafting the signals enabling our learning.
 In this article, we focus on only two of the many neurotransmitters.
 The two primary reward neurotransmitters are dopamine and acetylcholine. [i] You guessed it!
 These two reward neurotransmitters are the town namesakes for Dope-land and Acetyl-ville!

-Extroverts like to live in Dope-land.
+People who lean extroverted tend to thrive in Dope-land.
 The extroverts have the keys to open the doors in their comfortable Dope-land homes.

 "Dopamine – which encodes the error signal needed for updating values - is thus also required for the physical changes needed for updating that occur at the synapse.
 In this way, dopamine truly does act as a lubricant for learning." [ii]

 Acetylcholine is also a reward neurotransmitter.
 But it acts differently.
 Acetylcholine plays an important role in attention, memory, and motivation. [iii] The acetylcholine reward is provided via calmness and contentment helpful for learning something new.
 The acetylcholine reward enables the introversion process.
 This is in contrast to the dopamine pathway, which rewards outcomes.
 The acetylcholine pathway takes longer.
 The acetylcholine pathway is aligned with complex decisions that may need time to evaluate.
-The acetylcholine pathway enables attention to access more challenging to retrieve longer-term memories.
+The acetylcholine pathway enables attention to access more challenging to retrieve long-term memories.
 This pathway is also associated with seeking inputs from the environment to fill information gaps.
 The acetylcholine pathway is more sensitive to distraction.
 A person engaged in this pathway will be more likely to seek solitude or otherwise reduce other stimuli that may not be helpful to the cognitive task at hand.
 Written communication is more natural for the introvert.
-Written communication is penetrating over time.
-It is better able to interact with the past-present-future orientation of the language-dominated left hemisphere of the cerebral cortex.
+Written communication unfolds over time and engages the reflective, analytical functions associated with the left hemisphere’s language-processing centers.
+This slower pace complements acetylcholine's role in deep cognitive engagement.
 Written communication is more associated with solitude.

 Traveling the creativity feedback loop - why we often need to visit both towns: